rhugman/symple_flopy/Course Instructions.md

 **Start jupyter notebook**
 You will need to do this step any time you wish to open one of the course notebooks.
  - In Windows, open the Anaconda prompt.
 In Mac/Linux, open a terminal.
 Then, type "conda activate symple"
- - Next, navigate to the course materials reposiotry folder and type "jupyter notebook".
+ - Next, in the Anaconda prompt or terminal, navigate to the course materials reposiotry folder and type "jupyter notebook".
 A jupyter notebook instance should start within the course repo flder.
-You can now navigate to the "notebooks" folder and open one.
+Using the browser, you can now navigate to the "notebooks" folder and open one.